vinstic-myshell/myshell-doc-en/product-manual/membership-system-and-robot-benefits-(beta).md

 Limited to 10,000, users with MyShell Genesis Pass are Genesis members and enjoy more platform benefits.

-Benefits: Early access to some powerful Beta features, easier access to platform benefits, and preferential measures in the encrypted economy system.
+Benefits: Early access to some powerful beta features, easier access to platform benefits, and preferential measures in the encrypted economy system.

 Acquisition Method: